Vision City (Hong Kong)

-Vision City (萬景峯) is a residential high-rise development located in the Tsuen Wan district of the New Territories in Hong Kong, China.
+Vision City (萬景峯) is a residential high-rise development located in the Tsuen Wan district of the New Territories in Hong Kong.
 The complex consists of five towers, each of which ranks among the tallest buildings in the city.
 The tallest buildings in the complex are Vision City 2 and Vision City 3, which both rise 195 m and 52 floors.
 The towers are tied as the 67th-tallest buildings in Hong Kong.
 Towers 1 and 5 rise 192 m and 52 floors, standing as the 70th-tallest buildings in the city.
 Tower 6 rises 50 floors and 183 m high, and is the city's 90th-tallest building.
 The entire complex was completed in 2007.
 The five towers, composed entirely of residential units, rise out of a common podium that is used for retail space.
 Vision City contains 1,446 condominiums and 138000 m2 of floor area.

 Demographics

 According to the 2016 by-census, Vision City had a population of 4,472.
 The median age was 40.6 and the majority of residents (90.6 per cent) were of Chinese ethnicity.
 The average household size was 3.2 people.
 The median monthly household income of all households (i.e. including both economically active and inactive households) was HK$60,650.